karlnapf/shogun-wiki/GSoC_2016_project_large_gps.md

  * Linear Algebra in C++

 ### Description
-Following last year's successful project on [variational learning for Big Data](http://www.shogun-toolbox.org/page/Events/gsoc2014_ideas#variational_learning), we attempt to bring Shogun's Gaussian Processes (GP) to Big Data land.
+Following previous successful project on [variational learning for Big Data](http://www.shogun-toolbox.org/page/Events/gsoc2014_ideas#variational_learning), we attempt to bring Shogun's Gaussian Processes (GP) to Big Data land.
 From a high level perspective, this means that the goal is to implement established methodology on how to scale up GPs to be able to process hundreds of thousands of points.
 The focus is on regression and classification.
 We also focuss on applications of GPs to big data where we will consider application to recommendation systems and to learning preferences of people in a social network.

 ### Details
  * Variational inference for (full) GP using Tensorflow